 Even brands that don’t market directly to consumers are getting in on the Shark Week action.

-This week, Management Resources Group, Inc, a leading professional services company that specializing in asset management, reliability, and foundational data services, offered some great content to its email contact list with a unique Shark Week theme.
+Management Resources Group, Inc, a leading professional services company that specializing in asset management, reliability, and foundational data services, offered some great content to its email contact list with a unique Shark Week theme.

 Inviting readers to swim over to their library of more than 30 white papers and other educational content, they were able to relate to their readers in a creative way while also staying true to their brand.